 Apart from the auditorium and boardroom, which are available during the day and evenings, the event spaces in Auckland Art Gallery are ideal for evening events.
 Once the Gallery is closed to the public, our experienced team can set your event up in (record) time, ready for your after-work event.

-So, if you’re looking for a unique venue in the Auckland CBD that really makes an impression, let’s have a chat.
+So, if you’re looking for a unique venue in the Auckland City Centre that really makes an impression, let’s have a chat.